 The highest honour IBC bestows, the International Honour for Excellence is awarded each year to an individual or organisation that has made an outstanding contribution to the broadcast industry.
 Past winners have included Director James Cameron, Manolo Romero, Olympic Broadcasting Services, Sir David Attenborough for a career spanning 60 years of endlessly innovative wildlife television and Mr Ang Lee for his continuing recognition of the technical possibilities of innovation, in the service of great movie-making.

-This year the International Honour for Excellence will be presented to Dolby Laboratories for more than 50 years of continual improvement in sound.
+This year the International Honour for Excellence was presented to Dolby Laboratories for more than 50 years of continual improvement in sound.

 Exhibition Stand Design